Don’t mess up your dream hunt because you weren’t ready. Here’s how to prepare for an African Safari hunt.

 This is potentially the most important single aspect of an African Safari and probably one of the most overlooked.
 The last thing you want is to pay thousands of dollars for a top notch safari and not be able to physically able to fully enjoy it.
 You also don’t want to be huffing and puffing so much at the end of a stalk that you can’t steady your rifle enough to take an accurate shot.
 While the required fitness level required does vary depending on the kind of hunt and the area you are hunting in, proper preparation is still extremely important regardless of the hunt you are planning.

 For a plains game hunt, walking 2-3 miles a day 3 days a week will set you up nicely for success.
-However, if you are planning on hunting buffalo, or especially elephant, the number of miles you walk during each day during the hunt goes up dramatically (potentially 10+ miles a day for elephant).
+However, if you are planning on hunting cape buffalo or elephant, the number of miles you walk during each day during the hunt goes up dramatically (potentially 10+ miles a day for elephant).
 In such a case, 4-5 miles a day 4 days a week with a few 10-12 mile hikes (preferably carrying a light load and wearing your hunting boots) will more than sufficiently prepare you physically for the hunt.

 In that same vein, make sure you break in your hunting boots before your hunt.
 Few things can make you more miserable than blistered feet, so don’t go over to Africa with brand new boots.
 There’s nothing wrong with purchasing a pair of new hunting boots for your hunt, just wear them on short hikes as you prepare for your safari and you can kill two birds with one stone.

 Even if you’re using one of the best big game calibers for hunting Africa, you still need to use high quality bullets.
 Ammunition that will work great on a 150 pound white-tailed deer in the United States is not necessarily the best thing to use on a 600-700 pound Kudu and it is certainly not what you want to use on a Cape Buffalo hunting safari.
 While you want a bullet that will expand, you do not want one that will expand so rapidly that it will disintegrate and not penetrate deep enough to reach the vitals of the animal.
-This is an area where you should spend a little more money for heavy for caliber, “controlled expansion” bullets that are designed for use on large, tough animals.
+This is an area where you should spend a little more money for premium quality, heavy for caliber, “controlled expansion” bullets that are designed for use on large, tough animals.

 This is another area that hunters often overlook.
 Far too many hunters go to Africa with a brand new rifle that they have never shot, much less sighted in.
 You cannot be too prepared as far as marksmanship goes.
 After all, you are traveling halfway around the world for the opportunity to make a good shot on a magnificent animal.
 While African animals are by no means bullet proof, a poorly placed shot can make for a very long follow up and potentially a lost animal.
 You owe it to yourself and to the animal to make each shot count.